Yimikami/pengu-plugins/README.md

 2. The win/loss statistics will appear automatically below the summoner name
 3. Use the settings panel to customize the display

+### Mass Report Plugin (v0.0.1)

+A plugin that allows mass reporting from match history with whitelist functionality to exclude specific players.

+#### Features

+- **Mass Reporting**: Report multiple players from a match using a single Game ID
+- **Whitelist System**: Maintain a list of players to exclude from reporting
+- **User-Friendly Interface**: Simple input field for Game ID and a clear "Report All" button
+- **Detailed Feedback**: Shows success/failure status for each report attempt

+#### Settings

+You can manage the plugin settings through the League Client settings panel:

+1. Open League Client settings
+2. Find the "Mass Report Settings" section
+3. Manage whitelisted players:
+   - Add players to whitelist: Enter summoner name and click "Add"
+   - Remove players: Click "Remove" next to any whitelisted player
+   - View all whitelisted players

+#### Usage

+1. Open any match in your match history
+2. Enter the Game ID in the input field
+3. Click "Report All" to process reports
+4. Monitor the toast notifications for report status

+#### Notes

+- The plugin automatically skips reporting yourself
+- Whitelisted players are automatically excluded from reports
+- Reports are processed with a delay to prevent rate limiting

 ## Installation

 1. Install [Pengu Loader](https://github.com/PenguLoader/PenguLoader)